Request Information

 ENGLISH 7A

 In this course, students will read and analyze informational texts.
 These texts take various forms, including biographies, personal accounts of events, presidential speeches, and persuasive letters.
-The course’s reading selections demonstrate ways to understand explicit and implicit information, central ideas and key details, and claims and arguments, among other ideas and concepts.
-In the course, students will read the biography The Story of My Life by Helen Keller.
-They will also examine informational texts to better their understanding of the lives of several important historical figures, including Jane Goodall and Zora Neale Hurston; places as far away as Dubai, the Galapagos Islands, and the Hoover Dam; and the similarities between country music and hip-hop, among other topics.
+The reading selections demonstrate ways to understand explicit and implicit information, central ideas and key details, and claims and arguments, among other ideas and concepts.
+Students will read the biography The Story of My Life by Helen Keller.
+They will study informational texts of significant historical figures, such as Jane Goodall and Zora Neale Hurston.
+They will learn about distant places such as Dubai, the Galápagos Islands, and the Hoover Dam.
+Additionally, they will explore the similarities between country music and hip-hop, among other topics.

 ENGLISH 7B